California Digital Library: eScholarship

 eScholarship is a suite of open access scholarly publishing services and research tools that enable UC departments, research units, publishing programs, and individual scholars to have direct control over the creation and dissemination of their scholarship.
 The eScholarship program provides e-print repositories where submissions can be made using a standard web browser.
 Tools are available to help submit, review, find, and use scholarly information.
 The program also opens the door for new monographs and journals to be created using existing articles within the repository.
 Currently, the repository houses over 200,000 scholarly works from 10 major disciplines: Social and Behavioral Sciences, Life Sciences, Physical Sciences and Mathematics, Engineering, Medicine and Health Sciences, Arts and Humanities, Education, Law, Business, and Architecture.

 Online Archive of California (OAC)

 The Online Archive of California (OAC), a finding aids database for archival institutions, provides free public access to primary sources, including manuscripts, photographs, artwork, scientific data, through more than 38,000 collection guides and 200,000 digitized images and documents.

 Calisphere

 Calisphere is a free website that offers educators, students, and the public access to more than one million primary sources such as photographs, documents, newspapers, political cartoons, works of art, diaries, transcribed oral histories, and other cultural artifacts.
 These materials reveal the diverse history and culture of California and its role in national and world history.
 CDL digital collections, plus the collections of over 100 libraries and institutions, can be accessed through this site with the primary purpose of providing free access to historically significant and unique items.
+Calisphere was launched in 2006.